RobRoseKnows/umbc-cs-projects/umbc-cs461/projs/proj1/report.md

 so that every barcode created in the flower shop will be unique, meaning they can be scanned without duplication.
 In the final version instead of using the Unique constraints on barcodes as detailed in Phase B, they will be foreign key constraints that point to a table with only a single key: the barcode.
+Also renamed `Location` column to `Position` since it looks like "location" might be a reserved word.
+Finally, added starting and ending trays to the activity log as that might be a better way to track movements than just position.

 ### Mapping Entities Onto Tables